B3Partners/docker-backup/README.md

 the container.
 The Ofelia logs will also be written to `/backup/ofelia` so they remain persistent even when re-creating the container.

+## Encryption
+The backups can be encrypted with [GPG](https://www.gnupg.org/).
+To use this feature, you need to provide a GPG key The GPG keys are used to encrypt and decrypt the backup files.
+You need to provide a "Public key file in .asc format" and place it in the keyfile folder.
+Make sure you name the file `public-key.asc`.
+Also make sure you rebuil the image with the new key.
+The private key is not.
+You need the private key to decrypt the backups. __make sure you keep the private key in a safe place.
+If you loose the private key that accompanies the public key, you will not be able to decrypt the backups!__

 ## Configuration

 This container is configured using the following environment variables: